DebugPrivilege/InsightEngineering/Debugging 101/Section 9: Triaging a Crash Dump/README.md

 We can observe **several** threads in this example that are in a **`readyish`**.
 When we say that a thread is in a **ready** state, it means that it has completed its previous task or is waiting for a new task to be assigned.
 The thread is placed in the ready queue, waiting for the CPU scheduler to select it for execution.
 It is not currently running because another thread is using the CPU.

-When a thread is **stalled for more than 30 seconds**, it means that the thread has been in the ready state (or a similar state like standby) but has not been scheduled to run for over 30 seconds.
-It's worth to investigate these threads and prioritize them, because if a thread is ready to run but is not getting CPU time, the tasks it is supposed to perform are delayed.
+When a thread is **stalled for more than 30 seconds**, it means that the thread has been in the ready state (or a similar state like standby) but has not been scheduled to run for over 30 seconds. **It's worth to investigate these threads first and prioritize them over others**, because if a thread is ready to run but is not getting CPU time, the tasks it is supposed to perform are delayed.
 This can lead to overall system sluggishness.

 ```
 0: kd> !mex.ready